Husky-in-Wolves/Complex-Topic-Pattern-Mining/README.md

 # Complex Topic Pattern Mining #
 A new set of topic-based patterns, named Complex Topic Patterns (CTPs), by extending Sequential Topic Patterns (STPs) with time-interval constraints and the interleaving operator.
-The p
+The purpose of proposing CTPs is to discover users with special intentions on public social platforms on the Internet, especially, to detect Russian trolls in Twitter.

 ## Main Data Source ##
 The raw data has been processed into several user-level message sequence databases, and the global one is separated and stored into three files: Sess_dict.npy, LDA_dict.npy, and Prob_dict.npy.